-The Farm Life Sim genre is a sub-genre of Life Simulation Games focusing on life as a small-town farmer.
+The Farm Life Sim genre is a sub-genre of Life Simulation Games and Roleplaying Games focusing on life as a small-town farmer.
 They're not realistic farm sims like Farming Simulator, but instead use a lot of Artistic License while focusing on the general life of the main character.

 The player is usually a City Mouse who decides to leave the ho-hum of urban life for a relaxing life as a farmer.
 Near to their farm is a small town full of quirky individuals.
 Several of these people will be Love Interests that can be married if wished.
 A good set of supporting characters is vital to this genre.
 The games can't work on farming alone.
 There needs to be a cast of interesting NPCs to befriend and interact with.
 There's also usually a Magic Realism element to the town.